 If you’re itching to work on farm equipment, commercial vehicles or heavy machinery, the Agricultural and Heavy Equipment Technician certificate can get you into a mechanic position in a hurry.
 This one-year program equips you with the knowledge, experience and hours needed to start working right away or continue on to an apprenticeship.
-It’s the best of both worlds.

 New students are accepted into the Agricultural and Heavy Equipment Technician program for the Fall (September) term with a late August program start date.

-All applicants must meet the general admission requirements for Lethbridge College programs as indicated in the Admissions section of this calendar.
+All applicants must meet the general admission requirements for Lethbridge College programs, as indicated in the Admission section of this calendar.

 Applicants to this program do not require a high school diploma; however, they must satisfy the following specific course requirements (or equivalencies):